isabella232/fission-app/README.md

 ## Getting Started

+_NOTE: these are the instructions for getting the Fission rails app running; currently these instructions are limited to packager.co development, but other fission apps will use similar instructions._

 1. Setup a `fission` project directory, and clone the develop branch of the following fission repos:

     ~~~ shell